Log Analytics workspace data export in Azure Monitor (preview)

 The storage account must be StorageV1 or above and in the same region as your workspace.
 If you need to replicate your data to other storage accounts in other regions, you can use any of the Azure Storage redundancy options including GRS and GZRS.

 Data is sent to storage accounts as it reaches Azure Monitor and stored in hourly append blobs.
-The export rule setting creates a container for each table in the storage account with the name am- followed by the name of the table.
+A container is created for each table in the storage account with the name am- followed by the name of the table.
 For example, the table SecurityEvent would sent to a container named am-SecurityEvent.

 Starting 15-October 2021, blobs are stored in 5 minutes folders in the following path structure: WorkspaceResourceId=/subscriptions/subscription-id/resourcegroups/<resource-group>/providers/microsoft.operationalinsights/workspaces/<workspace>/y=<four-digit numeric year>/m=<two-digit numeric month>/d=<two-digit numeric day>/h=<two-digit 24-hour clock hour>/m=<two-digit 60-minute clock minute>/PT05M.json.
 Since append blobs are limited to 50K writes in storage, the number of exported blobs may extend if the number of appends is high.
 The naming pattern for blobs in such case would be PT05M_#.json*, where # is the incremental blob count.